NemanjaManot/contacts/README.md

 # Contacts

 This is a example of using Redux and React together.
-Redux fetches a list of users and passes it to a React component.

 If you want to have access to application you must register and log in to app.
+In this app you can add users to your contacts list and read more about them.
+You can send messages to all users.

+One of users in app is admin and only he can remove other user, or edit some information about them.